core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Silent server: member of a group that never sends protected responses in reply to requests.
 A silent server may however send unprotected responses, as error responses reporting an OSCORE error.
 Given that, for CoAP group communications, messages are normally sent without requesting a confirmation, the idea of a server silently acting on a message is not unreasonable.
 Note that an endpoint can implement both a silent server and a client, i.e. the two roles are independent.
 An endpoint implementing only a silent server performs Group OSCORE processing only on incoming requests, and does not support the pairwise mode.
 As a consequence, it maintains less keying material and especially does not have a Sender Context for the group.

-* Group Identifier (Gid): identifier assigned to the group.
-Group Identifiers must be unique within the set of groups of a given Group Manager.
+* Group Identifier (Gid): identifier assigned to the group, unique within the set of groups of a given Group Manager.

 * Group request: CoAP request message sent by a client in the group to all servers in that group.